 - Provide us with details for your pet’s Animal Health Certificate either by completing this online form or by collecting a hard copy of the form from reception.
 Each AHC needs to be prepared with this information before it is ready to be issued.
 Once this is returned to us, we require payment before starting to process the certificate.
 Please provide us with these details and payment at least 5 working days before the certificate needs to be issued, details given less than 5 working days before a certificate is needed will incur a £30 surcharge.
 Please note that once payment has been made we will begin the process required to fill in the certificate, which is significantly more onerous than the pet passports were, and this amount is not refundable even if we are not able to complete the form due to incorrect details being supplied and therefore not being able to be verified, or if you decide not to travel for any reason.

 - Book your pet in for an appointment in order for a vet to confirm their microchip number, complete the paperwork and officially issue the certificate.
 The person travelling with the pet MUST attend this appointment in order to sign the declaration.
-You can then either wait for the cetificate to be completed by our team or collect from the surgery the following day.
+You can then either wait for the certificate to be completed by our team or collect from the surgery the following day.
 This appointment must be a maximum of 10 days before travel.
 Please be aware this is not an appointment for a health check, we will only verify your pet’s identity via their microchip.
 If your pet requires a health check before travel, please make an another appointment.

 - Once your certificate is issued it can be used for entry into the EU within 10 days of issue.